Don’t Make These Five Mistakes When Immigrating to the Caribbean!

 Don’t Undermine the Research

 We get it; the idea of beaching your day away is enough to keep you motivated.
-But research is crucial to decide which island you want to move to, what kind of weather you’ll experience, the law and order situation, etc.
+But research is crucial to decide which island you want to move to, what kind of weather you’ll experience, the law and order situation, and yes, taxes.
+Further, Caribbean islands have multiple countries with multiple laws.
+So make sure to research enough to know your options.
+BrightPath Caribbean is a one-stop shop with real estate and tax advisory services all under one roof.
+Based in Sint Maarten, and with relationships in Dominica, St. Kitts, Antigua, Anguilla, and Belize – your most trusted relocation and immigration services partner in the Caribbean is the team of professionals at BrightPath!

 Remember You Need to Set Goals

 Living in the Caribbean isn’t just about beaches and parties.
 You need to consider practical goals if you’re moving to the Caribbean.
-You may want to consider your housing, medical insurance, and education system if you’ve small children.
+You may want to consider your housing, medical insurance, and education system if you have small children.

-For example, you may want to move to St. Maartenif you want to start a new business.
-Or you may want to consider Antigua and Barbuda if you want your children to avail of free education.
+For example, you may want to move to St. Maarten if you want to start a new business.
+Or you may want to consider Antigua and Barbuda if you want your children to enjoy free education.
+Health insurance, proof of sufficient funds, and education planning are all an integral part of an immigration program.
+As a part of establishing realistic goals and timelines, schedule your free no-obligation consultation with the team of experts at BrightPath Caribbean.
+Click here to learn more.

 Think Long-Term Income Source

-Albeit living in the Caribbean is more affordable than in the U.S., you still need to have a steady income stream.
+Although living in the Caribbean is more affordable than in the United States and Canada, you still need to have a steady income stream.
 You will need to think about long-term financial stability and start a business in the Caribbean or get a job.
+If retiring or investing, a tax structure to support your financial plans is essential to your decision to relocate.
+Sint Maarten offers tax incentives for investors and retirees alike and these services can be available to you all under one roof with BrightPath Caribbean.

 Do More than Just Daydreaming